HITECHCRIME/HC_S35_Upclick/README.md

 [CHORUS]
 Roll honey
 not invited ain't
-Awoke again triggering no
+Awoke again triggering all
 cock and moe (ey)
 this so, for ya
 fucking dope yeah
 all the praised nights
 what ya lookin' for is
 upclick
+x
+x

 fucking name
-that's right
+that's right poke me
 x

 [VERSE 1]